 COVID-19 Vaccination Programme

-We receive stocks of both the Oxford-Astra Zeneca and Pfizer vaccination.
+We are now receiving vaccine stocks again.
+We receive stock of both the Moderna and Pfizer vaccinations.

 We have received some fantastic feedback from patients and relatives over how the clinics have run and the work done by our staff.
 This is lovely to hear and we welcome all feedback.

 Click here for the consent form, this must be completed and brought to your appointment.